 The Path to Healing to Wellness Conference

 Restoring the Path of Tribal Healing to Wellness Courts is an effort to address community safety through healing and wellness options rather than incarceration.
-This conference offers a unique opportunity to observe actual court proceedings, engage with court staff, and hear from program participants who have successfully navigated their path toward recovery.
+This event offers a unique opportunity to observe actual court proceedings, engage with court staff, and hear from program participants who have successfully navigated their path toward recovery.

 Dates: 27- 29 September

-Format: In-person and Virtual attendance options
+Format: In-person and Virtual

 Physical location: Bar Harbor, Maine